UBO - Table of contents

 According to the World Bank, information about UBOs is rarely included in public records.
 Simply because it is not mandatory.
 Governments and regulators are making efforts to ensure transparency of these UBO disclosures, but information about UBOs are not included in laws and regulations such as the AML and CTF laws.

 In the EU, there are mutual agreements and it is mandatory to keep a UBO register for companies.
-In Belgium, not all companies are required to register a UBO in the CBE.
-Below is a list of legal forms and whether or not they are required to register a UBO:
+In Belgium, virtually all companies are required to register a UBO in the Crossroads Bank for Enterprises (CBE).
+Below is a list of legal forms.

-These legal forms are required to register their UBO(s):
+The following legal entities are mandatory to register their UBO(s):

 Does every country have a UBO registry?

-No, a UBO registry is not mandatory worldwide.
-So not all countries have a UBO register.
-Within the EU this obligation does exist and all European countries have a UBO register.
+No, a UBO register is not mandatory worldwide.
+There is no international UBO register.
+Within the EU, there is, and all European countries have a UBO register.
 You can often request this from the local chamber of commerce.
-There are a number of hooks and eyes to this.
-Establishing a UBO can be quite difficult internationally.
-There is no international list where all UBO's are mentioned.
+There are some snags in this.
+Determining a UBO can be quite difficult internationally as soon as you do business outside the EU.
+Unfortunately, there is no international list of UBOs.
+The best chance of success is to find an international partner.

 How many UBOs does a company have?

-It depends.
+This varies by company.
 Any natural person who owns 25% or more in stock is a UBO.
-But contrary to what you think, more than four people can be a UBO within a company.
+But contrary to what you might think, more than four individuals may well be a UBO within a company.
 UBO structures can get very complicated.

 So you can see in this example that it is not immediately clear who the UBOs are.
-There are both direct and indirect people with significant interests in the organizations.
+Both directly and indirectly, there are people with significant interests in the organizations.
 UBOs can also hide behind layers of limited liability companies.
-These complex structures make it difficult to identify the UBOs to be able to identify.
+These complex structures make it difficult to identify UBOs.

 UBOs can stay the same for years, or change rapidly.
-You won't quickly realize this unless you are monitoring UBOs of organizations through a tool.
-You almost never get a notification of changes in a UBO registry.
+You won't readily realize this unless you monitor UBOs of organizations through a tool.
+You almost never get notification of changes in a UBO registry.
 It is important to know when a UBO changes.
 After all, the new UBO may be on a sanctions list, or may be a PEP (Politically Exposed Person).
-So there are more risks that can occur with the change of UBOs.
-A tool that monitors this for you can be the solution .
+So there are more risks that can arise when UBOs change.
+A tool that monitors this for you may be the solution.